Ashok1506/Java-covid-management-system/README.md

-# WampServer Database - Patient Information System
+# Covid Management System - Patient Information System

 This project is a database management system built using WampServer, designed to manage patient information, hospital locations, and hospital details.
 The database is structured into three main tables: `Patient`, `Area`, and `Hospital`.The objective of the project is to find the nearby hospital of the patient,so it is easy and safe to admit the patient in the time of lockdowns.